 The proposed route alternatives have been under detailed assessment, the primary objective been to assess the suitability of the proposed study area for the intended use from an environmental perspective.
-This thorough investigation was furthermore enhanced by input from ecologists, archaeologist, visual, avifauna and social, ecotourism and agricultural specialist.
+This thorough investigation was furthermore enhanced by input from ecologists, archaeologist, visual, avifauna, social, and agricultural specialist.